yousuf7902/yousuf7902/README.md

 ## :sassy_man:  About me
-- :school: I am a `Student` at International University of Business Agriculture and Technology
+- :school: I have completed my `graduation` from the `International University of Business Agriculture and Technology`
 - :technologist: I love using Software as a solution for every `Problem`
 - :computer: I am a competitive programmer mainly at `Codeforces` and also doing at `Leetcode`, `Codechef`.
-- :student: I’m currently learning: `Computer Science` , `Software Engineering` and also `Full Stack Learner`.
+- :student: I’m currently learning: `OOP` , `Software Engineering`, `Database Management` and also `Full Stack Development`.
 - :nerd_face: Ready to `learn new things`

 <br>